Manawatū–Whanganui: Conservation and parks

 The region contains areas of great ecological significance, reflected in the designation of approximately a seventh of its land area as part of the nation's conservation estate.
 Tongariro National Park is the largest park in the region (795.98 km2) and is the oldest national park in the country, established in 1887.
-The volcanoes Tongariro, Ruapehu and Ngauruhoe are sacred to Māori and were given to the nation by Te Heuheu Tukino IV, paramount chief of Ngati Tuwharetoa.
+The volcanoes Tongariro, Ruapehu and Ngauruhoe are sacred to Māori and were given to the nation by Te Heuheu Tūkino IV, paramount chief of Ngāti Tūwharetoa.
 They form the nucleus of the park, which is designated a World Heritage Site.

 Whanganui National Park is slightly smaller (742.31 km2) and was established 99 years later when a series of reserves were incorporated into one area and given national park status.
 There are two state forest parks in the rugged, bush-clad Ruahine Range and Tararua Range.
 The four parks offer skiing, tramping, jetboating and white-water rafting and the opportunity to appreciate the environment.

 The regional council, responsible for managing natural and physical resources, provides flood protection and monitors environmental problems such as pest infestation and pollution.
 Invasive plant pests such as African feathergrass, goats rue and nodding thistle pose a threat to pastureland in this heavily agricultural-dependent region, and the council has instituted control campaigns.
 The council has also instituted animal pest control programmes.
 Possums are perceived as the major animal pest since they damage native forests and endanger cattle production through the spread of bovine tuberculosis.
 Eradication programmes also concentrate on rabbits, rooks and feral goats, while other exotic species such as Parma wallaby (Macropus parma), wasps, ferrets, stoats and weasels are a source of concern.